campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/2-pprof.md

       flat  flat%   sum%        cum   cum%
 ```

-0% is not a huge percent ... what hapenned?
+0% is not a huge percent ... what happened?
 Well, during the time we were analyzing
 the server there was no traffic, so nothing got recorded.

 Let's try again, this time sending some traffic with `go-wrk` first, then starting